-Some marketers have become kings of generic goal-setting.
+Some marketers have become kings of generic marketing goal-setting.
 Hiding behind buzzwords has replaced planning and actionable steps, leading to so many promising projects and creative ad campaigns positively failing to impress.

 Once again, we as marketers need to get SMART about our own objectives.
 The word ‘SMART’ however, refers to more than just raw intelligence in this case.
 It is a conveniently-worded acronym, designed to help project managers everywhere hone the forgotten art of goal planning.
-For a marketing objective to qualify as SMART, it needs to be:
+For a marketing objective to qualify as SMART, it needs to be as follows.

 While wanting more visitors to your site is a laudable pursuit, statements like that are far too vague to build a solid foundation.
 Instead, work on removing ambiguity from your marketing objectives.

 Limiting your goals in both scope and time is vital for measuring their effectiveness.
 Rather than proclaiming you need more traffic, delve into particularities.
 ‘I want 10% more visitors to my site over the next month’.
 This sort of accuracy allows for precise resource planning and lets you set relevant, actionable steps towards achieving your goals.

 Ask yourself exactly what it is you’d like to accomplish.
 Everybody wants their business to be profitable.
 Increasing your market share by 15% over the next six months, however, makes it more than just an aspiration.
 It also works as a nifty internal compass, helping you quickly align all future business decisions with your pre-set company goals.

 Whatever it is you’re trying to accomplish, you need to be able to track its progress.
 Saying you want to build a significant social media presence sounds cool, but how do you quantify that?
 If your goals are too broad to be measured, how will you even know when they’re completed?